 Since helping Microsoft launch Office 98, 2001, v.X and 2004 for Macintosh, for over 20 years I have been writing copy for multiple companies, products, promotions and services.
 This ranges from product press launches, technology exhibitions, promotional products, brochures, adverts, websites and social media.
 Running my own business from 2001 onwards I wrote the copy for all our services, websites and promotional materials.
 I've also helped other companies write theirs.
 My company built and ran a multi-city spanning tourist website (allcapitals.com) where promotional copy was required for many areas of the site including the promotion thereof.
 We also built and ran a million pound turnover e-commerce platform selling IT accessories (allmacshop.com) where promotional copy was also required for many areas of the site including the promotion thereof.
 I now run multiple websites where copy is always required and work with clients of the websites to help promote their products not only on the website but also on social media.
 Some of the primary sites where I do this are Burning Helix (my own company) and CyberNoise (a website dedicated to electronic music).
 Promotional content for CyberNoise includes:

 The websites included secure user account login, huge distributor catalogue product lists, search, articles, blog posts, email newsletters, marketing advertisements, content reviews and ratings, secure checkout with credit card processing including our own additional fraud prevention measures.
-Within two years it was a £1million turnover business.
-I was an integral part of this project, managing the business and people involved its creation and running, contributing ideas, customer sales/support training, and working on a lot of the copywriting, marketing and documentation.
-Although the business was profitable I saw the exponential rise of Amazon and online fraud at the time as major future issues for the business, so I sold the whole project as a profitable concern to a leading official Apple Authorised Reseller in the UK in the early 2010s.
+Within two years it was a £1million+ turnover business.
+I was an integral part of this project, managing the business and people involved in its creation and running, contributing ideas, customer sales/support training, and working on a lot of the copywriting, marketing and documentation.
+Although the business was profitable, I saw the exponential rise of Amazon and online fraud at the time as ongoing major problems for the business.
+So I sold the whole project as a profitable concern to a leading official Apple Authorised Reseller in the UK in the early 2010s.
 Forgive the basic design compared to modern standards - it was 15+ years ago.